 - If the amount applied feels too heavy on your skin, apply products with SPF in layers (e.g. a day cream, foundation and compact powder).

 After applying a sunscreen, should you wait before going outside?

 The best thing to do after applying a sunscreen product is to wait 15 minutes before going outside.
 This is a reasonable amount of time to allow the sunscreen to absorb/dry down and be sure it’s ready to provide the best possible protection.

 - Sun protection products should be used every day, rain or shine, because UV rays can penetrate through clouds.
 Sun protection should always be the final step in your daytime skincare routine.
 If you apply another skincare product on top of your SPF, the sunscreen will be less effective.

 - Use a day cream that contains other hydrating and skin-repairing ingredients as well as a sunscreen.
 Then you don’t have to use a separate cream under your sun cream.

-Is a day cream with SPF just as effective as a standard sun cream?
+Is a day cream with spf just as effective as a standard sun cream?

-When a product has an SPF of at least 30, it provides active protection against UVA and UVB rays and is just an effective as a standard sunscreen.
+When a product has an SPF of at least 30, it provides active protection against UVA and UVB rays and is just as effective as a standard sunscreen.
 A day cream usually also contains additional ingredients that are beneficial to the skin (such as antioxidants and skin-repairing substances).

 Can you apply a product with a mineral sunscreen on top of a product with a synthetic sunscreen?